haddocking/haddock3/docs/continuing_runs.md

 several ways users can continue or expand previous runs.
 The index below lists those possibilities:

-1. Restart a previous run from a given step 1.
-Extend the original run by extending the configuration file with additional modules 1.
-Take a specific step and continue the run onwards, giving a new configuration file
+1. Restart a previous run from a given step
+1. Expanding a previous run from a given step
+1. Editing and expanding a previous run from a given step
+1. Copy a run to a new folder
+1. Extend an unknown run
+1. Use a module as a seed for a new run
+1. Final considerations

 # Restart a previous run from a given step